-- If you have any suggestions for an Acronym, then leave as a comment & we’ll publish 🙂
+- If you have any suggestions for an Acronym, then leave as a comment and we’ll publish 🙂

 What is clear is that local consumers are after practical information that allows them to very quickly assess if a business meets their needs –

 - Product list – “does this business provide what I’m looking for?”

 - Prices – “can I afford to use this business?”